gracco/sysadmin-interview-questions/README.md

   - An HTTP proxy it's a service that forwards http connections, for example a user A want's to access a server www.b.com, but for security reasons the user cannot have direct access on internet, so the user's browser will ask for the http proxy to access the website, the webserver from www.b.com will receive a http message from the proxy and will anwser as usual, but in the http HEADER from the message will have some data about the user A, and the http proxy will forward this answer using this data to the user A browser.

 * Describe briefly how HTTPS works.
   - HTTPS uses the same HTTP protocol but creates a security layer(tunnel) using SSL/TLS, on top of it, this prevents anyone modify or see what's happening inside this tunnel.
-The SSL handshake is established and after that the tunnel is created and all HTTP responses are send by.
+The SSL handshake is established and after that all HTTP responses are send by.

 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
   - SMTP ( Simple Mail transport protocol) it's a protocol that works in the application layer, and uses a process called "store and forward", working close with the MTA (Mail Tranfer Agent) and this MTA server send via SMTP a package with the messages, when this message arrives at the destination, the client will use POP3/IMAP to download it.